-Types of Support for Mental & Emotional HealthSearch for Help
+Types of Support for Mental & Emotional HealthSearch for Resources

 Connecting with Others

-Having social relationships are extremely beneficial to maintaining your mental health and overall wellbeing.
-If you can, reach out to friends or family for support and connection.
+Social relationships are extremely beneficial to maintaining mental health and overall well-being.
+If you can, make it a point to reach out to friends or family for support and connection.

 - If you are in a relationship, spend time with your spouse or partner.
-Even if it’s difficult to go on regular dates, set aside time each day to reconnect, even if you just have time for a cup of coffee together in the morning for 5-10 minutes.
+If going out regularly is difficult, set aside time each day to reconnect, even if just for a cup of coffee together in the morning

-- Finding group activites like book clubs, group exercise classes, or clubs can help you build and maintain social relationships while managing your mental health.
+- Find group activities like book clubs, exercise classes or clubs to help build and maintain social relationships while managing your mental health.